-What can I do to stay safe once we return?
+What can I do to stay safe when I return to campus?

 Monitor your health.
-Use the Drexel Health Tracker app to take note of how you’re feeling each day and find information on what to do if you are sick.
+If you’re not able to get vaccinated, use the Drexel Health Checker to take note of how you’re feeling each day.
+Everyone should use the Health Checker to report symptoms of COVID-19.
+Even if you are fully vaccinated, don’t come to campus if you are ill.
+Find more information here on what to do if you are sick.

 Wash your hands frequently.
 Alcohol-based hand sanitizer has also been made more available on campus.

 Wear a mask indoors in all University instructional, public, and research spaces, regardless of your vaccination status.

 - Maintain distance between yourself and others for your safety and the safety of other unvaccinated or immunocompromised persons.

 - Wear a mask in all campus buildings, facilities, and leased properties.

 Masks are required indoors for unvaccinated community members; they are also strongly recommended outdoors